Filter System

 runFilter(filterID)

-The main usage of the filter module is to simplify your code.
+The purpose of a filter module is to simplify your code.

 no_module.lua